avindsilva/SpiralMatrix/SpiralMatrix/README.md

 Run this code by compiling as below (on a GNU/Linux Platform)
 `$ find .name "*.java" > source.lst` This list of the java source files in a directory
-`$ javac -classpath ".:lib/*.jar" @source` This compiles all the files listed in  the file named source
+`$ javac -classpath ".:lib/*.jar" @source.lst` This compiles all the files listed in  the file named source